 Absolutely.
 It's perfectly legal in all 50 states to buy a house without using a real estate agent on your end.
 However, most people don't want to do it, as buying a home is a complicated process that most folks are unfamiliar with.
 A real estate agent can streamline the process and ensure it goes smoothly.

 Buying a house also involves significant risk as it's the most expensive purchase many will make.
 That means having a professional in your corner is a good idea, whether it be a realtor, a real estate attorney, or both.

 The main reason people consider buying a home without using a real estate agent is the belief that it will save them money.
 We all know that realtors collect large commissions, and some buyers might feel that their agent hasn't done much work at all.
 After all, if you're a buyer who found the house yourself, most of your agent's work will be behind the scenes.

-In short, it probably won't.
-The truth is that if the seller is working with a realtor, that agent will likely just collect the commission your agent would.
+Buying a house without an agent is rarely cheaper as the commission your realtor would collect will likely just be collected by the seller’s agent instead.
+So if the seller is working with a realtor, that agent will just be collected a larger commission instead of splitting it with your agent.
 The savings are unlikely to be passed on to you.

 Additionally, a good agent might actually save you money through their experience negotiating.
 If you want to save money when you buy a home, the best option would be to work with a realtor who will give you a buyer rebate.
 This is an excellent option for buyers who are comfortable searching for homes online.